 While the main attractive feature of offshore software production is the lower cost that is associated with outsourcing work to other countries. it is actually not always the cheapest option in the short term.

-If you have an unlimited budget you need to burn through quick you could spend it on the hidden costs of using offshore software product development such as additional project management, higher bandwidth requirements, and possibly even travel.
+If you have an unlimited budget you need to burn through quickly you could spend it on the hidden costs of using offshore software product development such as additional project management, higher bandwidth requirements, and possibly even travel.

-If your company is in fact looking for a more long term relationship with the offshore developers, this route may be beneficial to you.
+If your company is in fact looking for a more long-term relationship with the offshore developers, this route may be beneficial to you.